unravelin/ravelin-ios/README.md

 * Session tracking
 * If relevant to your integration, the encryption of card details

+We have two frameworks within the SDK:

+* RavelinCore.framework - Which is used for deviceId, fingerprinting and tracking activity
+* RavelinEncrypt.framework - for card details encryption

 You can chose what functionality of the SDK you would like to use.
 However, at a mimimum we advise that you use the SDK to generate a reliable device ID and to send the additional device details for your app traffic.
 Device IDs are critical throughout our fraud prevention tool, especially for use in our graph database.

 ## Getting Started